SysDesignMeetup/challenge_kvstore/README.md

 * Delay these broadcasts, so that while the replication delay constraint is still respected, the total amount of network traffic and CPU time needed to process these mutations is lower.
 * Analyze the load of the system to intelligently throttle certain updates; for instance, by keeping the values for the most-frequently-updated keys in RAM only, persisting them to disk only as they become less frequently updated.

-At this point of sophisticated the challenge is more of the challenge for test writers than to those implementing the system.
+At this point of sophistication the challenge is more of the challenge for test writers than to those implementing the system.
 Which is exactly what we are planning on, because:

 1. The language itself needs to be polished before we can go live with this SysDesign Challenge,
 2. The test framework (Github Action runners and local executors) needs to be battle-tested,